Smoky Eye With Multiple Shades: Layering and Blending

 Next, use your finger or a brush to blend the edges where the colors meet.
 This will smooth and soften the effect and ensure there aren't any hard lines between shades.
 Blend upward, gently, from the dark shade into the lighter shade.

 Finally, apply a small amount of contour color along your lower lash line, smudging and blending the edge to give it a softened look.
 And don't forget the eyeliner and mascara!
 A smoky eye look isn't complete without a complementing shade of eyeliner and a thick coat of mascara to further darken up your eyes.

-For more ways to kick your style up another notch, take a peek at some of our other makeup articles on the next page.
+For more ways to kick your style up another notch, take a peek at some of our other makeup articles below.

 - Beautylish.
 "Celebrity Trend: Smoky Blue Eyeshadow."
 Nov.
 1, 2011.
 (May 17, 2012). http://www.beautylish.com/a/vpqws/blue-smoky-eyes?ref=related

 - Carmindy.
 "Get Positively Beautiful: The Ultimate Guide to Looking and Feeling Gorgeous."
 Hachette Digital, 2008.

 - Jones, Robert.
 "Makeup Makeovers: Expert Secrets for Stunning Transformations."
 Fair Winds, 2005

 - Jones, Robert.
 "Makeup Makeovers - Weddings: Stunning Looks for the Entire Bridal Party."
 Fair Winds, 2006.

 - Marie Claire.
 "Get the Celebrity Look: Smoky Eyes."
 Sept.
 10, 2011.
 (May 8, 2012). http://www.marieclaire.com/hair-beauty/trends/smoky-eyes